BDC Hamburger Icon

 Open row

-One of the best ways to drum up new business or sales is to reengage past clients.
+One of the best ways to drum up new business and increase sales is to reengage past clients.
 Former customers who haven’t done business with you for a while are an excellent source of leads and sales.

-Every customer is unique.
-However, specific market segments tend to exhibit similar behaviors and respond to the same things.
+Every customer is unique, but specific market segments tend to exhibit similar behaviors and respond to the same strategies.
 For this reason, you’ll discover commonalities among previously loyal customers as you begin your reengagement strategy.
+Here are five ways to recapture the interest and attention of past customers.

 1. Identify former customers to reengage.